 The first brickmakers are recorded as being in the village in 1855.
 The first commercial brickyards were just north of the Hodney Road allotments.
 The grass covered hill to the north of the village, visible from Green Road or either of the footbridges, was created from the surface soil and waste dug out from these works.

 In May 1897 the Peterborough Advertiser reported “There is now ample scope for the labourer at Eye.
 Mr Hunting started his old brickyards, under the title of Messrs, Bailey and Hunting, (The Eye Fletton Works) and new plant is being put down.
-The digging for clay, also, at Eastwood has been up to the present quite a success; and if it continues it it quite likely that very shortly another brickyard will be in full swing.
-One remarkable feature attached to the yard known as Mr Moore’s brickyard (later the Northam works) is that there is a splendid surface of sand – reported to be some of the best in England – and the clay being of exceptional quality in brickmaking, contains qualities for producing some excellent cement.”
+The digging for clay, also, at Eastwood has been up to the present quite a success; and if it continues it quite likely that very shortly another brickyard will be in full swing.
+One remarkable feature attached to the yard known as Mr Moore’s Brickyard (later the Northam works) is that there is a splendid surface of sand – reported to be some of the best in England – and the clay being of exceptional quality in brickmaking, contains qualities for producing some excellent cement.”

-Of course this work was not without its accidents.
+Of course, this work was not without its accidents.
 The Peterborough Standard of February 1903 reported “On Saturday, a young man named B. Nelson, whilst at work in a clay pit at Eye met with a nasty accident.
 A large piece of clay fell some 40 feet on to him.
 He was felled to the ground and remained unconscious.
-He was conveyed to Peterborough Infirmary where he rallied considerable towards evening”
+He was conveyed to Peterborough Infirmary where he rallied considerably towards evening”